mthomp89/landslide-detect/README.md

 ![Banner](https://github.com/mthomp89/landslide-detect/blob/main/banner.png)

 # Mapping Landslide Activity in SAR Imagery
 > Purpose of this project is to evaluate the effectiveness of Synthetic Aperture Radar in mapping surface damage caused by landslides in reported locations.
+We also intend for this project to help enhance the understanding of detecting, measuring, and visualizing landslide locations on a large scale.

 ## Table of Contents